UK judge rejects extradition of 'suicide risk' Assange to United States

 “I call on the president of the United States to end this now: Mr President, tear down these prison walls, let our little boys have their father.
 Free Julian, free the press, free us all,” she said.

-U.S. prosecutors and Western security officials regard the Australian-born founder of WikiLeaks as a reckless and dangerous enemy of the state whose actions imperilled the lives of agents whose names were in the leaked material.
+U.S. prosecutors and Western security officials regard the WikiLeaks founder as a reckless and dangerous enemy of the state whose actions imperilled the lives of agents whose names were in the leaked material.

 The U.S. authorities say more than 100 people were put at risk by the disclosures and about 50 had received assistance, with some fleeing their home countries with their spouses and families to move to the United States or another safe country.